 - (2) The plant materials may be distributed anywhere within the landscaped area for each street setback frontage but each parkway shall contain no less than 10% of the landscape material which would have been normally required in the parkway.
-The calculation of setback areas for corner lots may separate adjoining setbacks on adjacent streets on an equal basis. - (3) The calculation of plant material for retention basins shall be made separately unless the retention basin is within the setback. - § 154-20.04 Required Landscape Areas. - (A) Single-family Residential Requirements - (1) Single-family residential landscape installations on lots equal to or greater than 5,000 square feet in size installed as part of new construction or remodel are subject to the standards set forth herein. - (2) No more than forty percent (40%) of the front yard setback shall be impervious.
-Deviations from these standards may be allowed through site plan and architectural review for small-lot single-family developments. - (3) A minimum of one (1) 15-gallon Shade or Street Tree is required within the front yard setback of all single-family residences. - (4) When the single-family residence is adjacent to a tree belt with a width of at least eight (8) feet, a minimum of one street tree is required to be planted in the tree belt, and provided with a permanent irrigation system. - (B) Requirements for All Other Zoning Districts.
+The calculation of setback areas for corner lots may separate adjoining setbacks on adjacent streets on an equal basis. - (3) The calculation of plant material for retention basins shall be made separately unless the retention basin is within the setback.

+§ 154-20.04 Required Landscape Areas.

+- (A) Single-family Residential Requirements - (1) Single-family residential landscape installations on lots equal to or greater than 5,000 square feet in size installed as part of new construction or remodel are subject to the standards set forth herein. - (2) A minimum of one (1) 15-gallon Shade or Street Tree is required within the front yard setback of all single-family residences and provided with a permanent irrigation system.
+Tree requirement must be fulfilled before the Certificate of Occupancy for the residence is issued. - a) One (1) saguaro cactus a minimum of eight (8) feet in height or three (3) 5-gallon ocotillo plants may be used as a substitute the tree requirement. - b) The developer and/or homeowner may submit a signed and dated Agreement for Installation of Landscape prior to the issuance of the Certificate of Occupancy stating the tree will be installed within three (3) months following the issuance of the Certificate of Occupancy. - (3) When the single-family residence is adjacent to a tree belt with a width of at least eight (8) feet, a minimum of one street tree is required to be planted in the tree belt, and provided with a permanent irrigation system. - (B) Requirements for All Other Zoning Districts.
 Required landscape is classified into four categories: perimeter, off-street parking, other areas, and retention basins, as outlined herein.
 Multiple categories can apply to one property or parcel.
-The total amount (minimum number, size, area) of required landscaping shall be computed for each component area as follows (except as otherwise approved): - (1) Perimeter. - a) Streetscape Zone Street parkways and setbacks (including all streets surrounding a subdivision).
+The total amount (minimum number, size, area) of required landscaping shall be computed for each-component area asfollows (except as otherwise approved): - (1) Perimeter.

+a) Streetscape Zone Street parkways and setbacks (including all streets surrounding a subdivision).
 Abutting all public street rights-of-way shall be a streetscape zone maintained exclusively as landscape areas with vegetation and hardscape materials measured from the back of curb for the first twenty (20) feet or until the vertical plane of the building, whichever is less.
 The streetscape zone shall be calculated regardless of public rights-of-way or setback delineations.
 In residential districts, the streetscape zone is required for all streets surrounding a subdivision and any non-residential uses within the subdivision.